 - Antiseptic cream or disinfecting pads

-- Moistened towelettes or soap (for cleaning)
+- Soap (for cleaning)

 - Assorted sizes of safety pins

-- Latex gloves, scissors, tweezers
+- Non-latex gloves, scissors, tweezers

 - Non-prescription drugs (pain relievers, etc.)

-- Sunscreen; tube of petroleum jelly
+- Sunscreen, tube of petroleum jelly and insect repellant

 Keep at least a three-day supply of non-perishable food in your disaster kit.
 Select foods that require no refrigeration, preparation or cooking.
 If you have young children, consider adding a couple of their favorite non-perishable snacks as comfort food.
 Replace stored food every six months.